 Belts and hoses play crucial roles, in proper operations under your hood.

-So, some symptoms to be aware of for belts and hoses, nearing failure include; squeaking, screeching, or grinding noises that begin, when starting your engine.
+So, there are some symptoms to be aware of for belts and hoses, nearing failure.
+For instance, squeaking, screeching, or grinding noises, that begin, when starting your engine.

 So, hoses are the cooling system’s, weakest component.
 Because, engine coolant, under pressure, flows through these hoses.